Jonastjep/NeuralNetworkBinaryConversion/README.md

 Just for your information, I haven't implemented stochastic gradient descent, so do not exagerate on the number of trainings you do.

+*You can easily change this number to what ever you want directly from the program script but do not forget to adapt the whole neural network to your change, particularly the input and output layers that will have different nb of neurones.

 STEPS